TheOdinProject/curriculum/react/getting_started_with_react/rendering_techniques.md

 #### Using Ternary Operator

-One way to conditionally render an element is with a ternary operator, using a bollean value to decide what to render:
+One way to conditionally render an element is with a ternary operator, using a boolean value to decide what to render:

 ~~~javascript
 function List(props) {